inspired/Splunk_TA_bro-extras/README.md

 This Add-on requires the official Splunk Add-on for Bro IDS.

-TA-bro-extras containts the following extra capabilities:
+TA-bro-extras contains the following extra capabilities:

 ## Features listed below: